On convex order and supermodular order without finite mean

 where $(X^{\rm co},Y^{\rm co})$ is comonotonic, $(X^{\rm ct},Y^{\rm ct})$ is counter-monotonic, $X^{\rm co}$, $X^{\rm ct}$, and $X$ are identically distributed, and $Y^{\rm co}$, $Y^{\rm ct}$, and $Y$ are identically distributed.
 A first version of this result, formulated quite differently, may be traced back at least to \cite{L53}; for a further historical remark, see \cite{PW15}.
 Proofs of \eqref{eq:main-intro} in the literature rely heavily on the assumption, although sometimes not emphasized, that the means of $X$ and $Y$ are finite.
 This is the case, for instance, for \citet[Proposition 2]{KDG00}, \citet[Theorem 7]{DDGKV02} and \citet[Section 3.4]{DDGK05}, all focusing on the bound provided by the comonotonic version.
 By removing the assumption of finiteness of means, we establish \eqref{eq:convex-order-intro}, \eqref{eq:main-intro}, and a corresponding lower bound in dimension $d\ge 3$, with the greatest generality.

 As mentioned earlier, Section \ref{sec:discuss} addresses the supermodular order and its connection to OT theory, where we obtain several results that hold for random variables with infinite mean.
 As we can see from the discussions in Section \ref{sec:discuss}, many questions remain open, including whether \eqref{eq:convex-order-intro2} holds when $d=2$.
+Section \ref{sec:r1} discusses implications of our main results for risk management and decision making.
 Whereas short proofs are kept within the corresponding sections, long proofs are provided in Section~\ref{sect:CXsum-proof-Theorem1}.